What a find! :: This gal walked away with SEVERAL large opalized logs!

 The work of bank mining involves knocking fresh material from the bank, typically with a pick or rock hammer.
 We recommend removing no more than a hand's thickness at a time.
 It is important to work evenly, and not to "under-cut" the bank.
 Undercutting can create dangerous rock-fall conditions for yourself and others.

 Depending on the type of opal you find, you may wish to place it in a bucket of water once you have fully extracted it.
 For some types of opal, this will prevent cracking and crazing that could result from rapid drying.
-With other types of opal, such as limb casts, soaking could cause any remaining wood to expand and crack the opal.
-If in doubt, consult on-site Royal Peacock Opal Mine staff.
+With other types of opal, such as 35% or more fossilized wood, soaking could cause any remaining wood to expand and crack the opal.
+If in doubt, consult on-site Royal Peacock Opal Mines staff.

 Children under 12 are not allowed to dig in the bank.

-Click the photos below for a pop-up slideshow of bank mining at the Royal Peacock Opal Mine
+Click the photos below for a pop-up slideshow of bank mining at the Royal Peacock Opal Mines

 Raking the Tailings